Articles

 Image Reuse in Eighteenth-Century Book History: Large-Scale Data-Driven Study of Headpiece

-Ornament VariantsRuilin Wang, University of Helsinki; Enes Yılandiloğlu, University of Helsinki; first
+Ornament VariantsRuilin Wang, University of Helsinki; Enes Yılandiloğlu, University of Helsinki; Mikko

 Abstract